Sleeping in My Car: Commercial performance

 The song was an immediate commercial success throughout Europe, and became their second number one single in their native Sweden, where it debuted at number one.
 It spent a total of three weeks on top of the Swedish Singles Chart.
 The song peaked at number two in Denmark and Finland—held off the top spot in both countries by Dr. Alban's "Look Who's Talking!".
 The song peaked in the top 10 of numerous other national record charts, including Austria (6), Belgium (4), Iceland (9), Norway (3) and Switzerland (7).
 It also peaked at number seven on Billboard's European Hot 100 Singles.
 The song was also a hit in Germany, where it peaked at number 11 for two non-consecutive weeks, and spent a total of four months on the German Singles Chart.

 "Sleeping in My Car" became the duo's final chart success in Australia and New Zealand, peaking within the top 20 in both territories.
 The duo would have only one further single reach the top 50 in each country: "Run to You" (number 49 in Australia) and "Crash!
 Boom!
 Bang!" (number 50 in New Zealand).
 It was also the final Roxette song to appear on the US Billboard Hot 100, where it peaked at number 50.
 Conversely, the song was a major commercial success in Canada, peaking at number two on the RPM Top Singles chart.
 Likewise, the song peaked at number three on The Record's concurrent singles chart—which incorporated airplay into its methodology.

 Music video

-The accompanying music video for "Sleeping in My Car" was filmed in a parking garage at night.
+The music video for "Sleeping in My Car" was filmed in a parking garage at night.
 It was directed by Irish filmmaker Michael Geoghegan.
 The video received heavy rotation on MTV Europe and was A-listed on Germany's VIVA.
 Geoghegan would also be directing the video for the duo's next single, "Crash!
 Boom!
 Bang!".